2023 Solar Incentives Guide for Clark, NJ - Tax Credits & Rebates

 Federal Solar Incentives

 When thinking about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-As with federal incentives, these may include rebates, tax credits and more.
-Incentives may be handled by your county or municipality, or by the state of New Jersey.
-Some incentives might only be available for a limited time, while others are ongoing.
+Some solar incentives may be provided by state and local governments.
+Similar to federal incentives, these can include tax credits, rebates and more.
+Incentives might be provided by your county or municipality, or by the state of New Jersey.
+Some incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Clark